 Having a parent incarcerated is a loss that can last a lifetime for a child.
 This loss gives the gift of low self-esteem, the stigma of having a parent in prison, financial harship and most of all separation anxiety and distance from a loved one.
 Society has forgotten about the children these parents have left behind.

 To date most of the funds targeting children of the incarcerated are aimed at children age 12 to 17 for after school, mentoring and sports programs.
-While getting these children through high school is a very noble goal, there is NO other organization in existence focused on scholarships for higher education for this at-risk population – until now.
+While getting these children through high school is a very noble goal, there is NO other organization in existence focused on scholarships and mentoring for higher education for this at-risk population – until now.

-Meet the Class of 2012 Scholars–Cari Hill of Webster Groves High School in St. Louis and McKenzie Lockett of Princeton High School in Princeton, MO!
+Meet the Class of 2012: Cari Hill of Webster Groves High School in St. Louis and McKenzie Lockett of Princeton High School in Princeton, MO!
 Caril Hill is enrolled and thriving at William Jewell College and McKenzie Lockett is enrolled and excelling at the University of Missouri Columbia.

 ||This is an educational issue – it is a known fact that education is the key to keeping people out of prison.
 This is a workforce issue – if we can help these young people learn a skill we can put them to work instead of out on the streets.
 This is MORAL issue – these children, through no fault of their own, are forced to give up their dreams due to the bad decisions of their parents and a broken system.

 Please donate TODAY.
 Your gracious donation will change a life!